aran/automerge-flutter/README.md

 The flutter_rust_bridge_codegen includes a misleading bit for a macos header, but macos support isn't actually set up.

-It uses an out-of-date autosurgeon and automerge because of https://github.com/automerge/automerge/issues/681.

 ## On rust changes

     cd flutters